Remote Employee Monitoring: Leveraging Technology for Success

 7. Ensure objective reporting

-At this point, you can use integrated HR functions to monitor employees and manage performance.
-You calculate, evaluate and compare the performance of employees using absence tables, working hours, days off, working day settings, and more.
+You can now use integrated HR functions to monitor employees and manage performance.
+You calculate, evaluate, and compare employees’ performance using absence tables, working hours, days off, working day settings, and more.

-So-called performance reports offer you full transparency and the option of measuring the effectiveness of your employees' work.
-It can be determined based on the number of completed and overdue tasks of the employees as well as the assessment of the work by their respective superiors.
+So-called performance reports offer full transparency and the option of measuring the effectiveness of your employees’ work.
+They can be determined based on the number of completed and overdue tasks of the employees and their respective superiors’ assessments of the work.

 For a detailed overview, you also have the option to create reports based on leads, closed deals, or other activities of your employees.
-You use an integrated report wizard to define the name, description, and report conditions and add the columns you want.
-How to automatically limit your report results by the selected parameters.
+You use an integrated report wizard to define the name, description, and report conditions and add your desired columns.
+How can you automatically limit your report results by the selected parameters?

-You can also add charts such as linear, bar, or pie charts to your reports for better visualization.
+For better visualization, you can add linear, bar, or pie charts to your reports.

 8. Include subjective factors and work ethic.

-The monitoring of employees should always be balanced and always include a social component in addition to the employees' self-assessment, the evaluation of work performance by supervisors, and the control of objective diagrams and reports.
+Employee monitoring should always be balanced and include a social component in addition to employee self-assessment, supervisor evaluation of work performance, and control of objective diagrams and reports.

-Include a certain degree of subjective observation, especially if you are in personal contact with the employees and occasionally have a conversation with them.
+Include a certain degree of subjective observation, especially if you are in personal contact with the employees and occasionally conversing with them.

 Pay attention to how your remote employees act in video conferences or behave in possible physical meetings.
-Use your social skills to speak openly with employees about possible problems or work ethic and also focus on the statements of the respective employee about the current workload.
+Use your social skills to speak openly with employees about possible problems or work ethic, and focus on the statements of the respective employees about the current workload.

 It is often important to read between the lines here.
 Especially when employees seem stressed, do not complete tasks satisfactorily, constantly exceed deadlines or log out early, and do not complete enough working hours.

-Stay on the ball and seek personal contact with the respective employee to find out where the shoe pinches.
-The monitoring extends here to subjective impressions that help you to assess your employees and to offer them the right framework conditions for their work.
+Stay on the ball and seek personal contact with the employee to find where the shoe pinches.
+The monitoring extends here to subjective impressions that help you assess your employees and offer them the right framework conditions for their work.

-If the affected employee responds to your request, you have the opportunity to remedy the critical situation by taking appropriate countermeasures.
-Small things such as a different distribution of the workload or specific tasks are often enough to make remote employees more satisfied with their work and actively contribute to the company with their work remotely.
+If the affected employee responds to your request, you can remedy the critical situation by taking appropriate countermeasures.
+Small things such as a different workload distribution or specific tasks often make remote employees more satisfied with their work and actively contribute to the company remotely.

 Fair and transparent: monitoring of employees who work from home

 In addition to suitable software for tasks and projects, the remote monitoring of employees requires a certain amount of sensitivity.
-Make sure that reviewing the work does not give your colleagues the feeling that they are being monitored.
+Reviewing the work does not give your colleagues the feeling of being monitored.

-Use remote monitoring transparently, show what advantages it brings for individual employees, and use company resources efficiently to ensure long-term business success.
+To ensure long-term business success, remote monitoring should be used transparently, show its advantages for individual employees, and use company resources efficiently.

 FAQ